Trademark Renewal – What is a Combined Section 8 and 15 Declaration?

 The Section 8 filing must include a specimen of use.
 A “specimen” shows how you use your mark in commerce.
 It could be a label, a tag, or a container if you registered your mark for goods or an advertisement if you registered your mark for services.

 A filing fee is also required.
 The amount of the fee is based on the number of classes in the trademark registration.
-Currently the Section 8 government fee is $125 per class.
+Currently (as of 02/16/2021) the Section 8 government fee is $225 per class (if filed using the Trademark Electronic Application System) or $325 (if filed on paper) per class.

 What is a Section 15 Declaration?